-Figure 1: Distribution of time measurement in a part of a time-slice at the interaction rate of 10^7 Hz: hit time measurement (light blue), track time (black).
+Figure 1: Distribution of time measurements in a part of a time-slice at the interaction rate of 10^7 Hz.
+The hit time measurements are shown in light blue, the track times in black

-ders in a time-slice is shown Figure 1 with blue color, the resulting distribution of reconstructed track time - with black.
-Reconstructed tracks clearly represent eventcorresponding groups.
+A first version of event building based on the 4D track finder was implemented.
+The hit time distribution illustrating the complexity of defining event borders in a time-slice is shown Figure 1 with blue color, the resulting distribution of reconstructed track time with black.
+Reconstructed tracks clearly represent event-corresponding groups.
 The FLES package is ready for the 4D reconstruction of time-slices in CBM.

-- I. Kisel, I. Kulakov, and M. Zyzak, "Standalone First Level Event Selection Package for the CBM Experiment", IEEE Transactions on Nuclear Science, 60 (2013) 3703 - [2] V. Akishina, I. Kisel, "Online 4-Dimensional Reconstruction of Time-Slices in the CBM Experiment", submitted to IEEE Transactions on Nuclear Science
+- [1] I. Kisel, I. Kulakov, and M. Zyzak, IEEE Trans.
+Nucl.
+Science 60 (2013) 3703 - [2] V. Akishina and I. Kisel, Online 4-Dimensional Reconstruction of Time-Slices in the CBM Experiment, submitted to IEEE Trans.
+Nucl.
+Science

-^{} Work supported by HICforFAIR, FIAS and HGS-HIRe for FAIR.
+^{} Work supported by HICforFAIR, FIAS and HGS-HIRe for FAIR